qlawton/QTrack/README.md

-# General Information
+# QTrack: An African Easterly Wave Tracker

-This repo contains code to run the AEW Tracker described by Lawton et al. (2022), which can be found here: https://doi.org/10.1175/MWR-D-21-0321.1.
+The AEW tracker was developed by **Quinton Lawton**, currently affiliated with the NSF National Center for Atmospheric Research (NSF NCAR).
+This python module was developed with the support of **Zachary Moon** (NOAA ARL/Texas A&M University) and **Kelly Núñez Ocasio** (Texas A&M University).

-The AEW tracker was developed by Quinton Lawton, currently affiliated with the NSF National Center for Atmospheric Research (NSF NCAR).
-This python module was developed with the support of Zachary Moon (NOAA ARL/Texas A&M University) and Kelly Núñez Ocasio (Texas A&M University).
+This is similar to AEW Tracker described by Lawton et al. (2022), which can be found here: https://doi.org/10.1175/MWR-D-21-0321.1.

 Existing AEW tracks for ERA5 data from 1979 - 2022 are already produced and available here: https://osf.io/j4hpq/